Imaginaerume/rbx-ObjectHighlighter/README.md

 Injects the given `implementationFunc` that will be used by the current Renderer.

-You may apply any of ObjectHighlither's pre-built render implementation functions or offer a custom function.
+You may apply any of ObjectHighlighter's pre-built render implementation functions or offer a custom function.

 By default, the Renderer will use the `worldColor` implementation.